zhangao0086/DKImagePickerController/README.md

 /// The type of picker interface to be displayed by the controller. public var assetType: DKImagePickerControllerAssetType = .AllAssets

+/// The predicate applies to images only. public var imageFetchPredicate: NSPredicate?

+/// The predicate applies to videos only. public var videoFetchPredicate: NSPredicate?

 /// If sourceType is Camera will cause the assetType & maxSelectableCount & allowMultipleTypes & defaultSelectedAssets to be ignored. public var sourceType: DKImagePickerControllerSourceType = [.Camera, .Photo]